luimu64/dvpfi/README.md

 </layoutList>
 ```

-I also haven't figured out how to prevent updates from overwriting the changes.
+I also haven't figured out how to prevent updates from overwriting the changes so if you only
+do these changes next update that changes `evdev.xml` requires you to copy/edit it again.
+If you know way to make it persistent create an issue.

 ## MacOS